birdandhike.com logo

 Cabin Canyon Road

-This road provides rancher access to an old water development near Hen Spring (Hen Spring, proper, seems to be dry), it provides an adventurous road for ATVs and other narrow vehicles, and it provides a foot trail for the rest of us to access Beer-Can Fence (a popular hiker destination).
+This road provides ranch access to an old water development near Hen Spring (Hen Spring, proper, seems to be dry), it provides an adventurous road for ATVs and other narrow vehicles, and it provides a foot trail for the rest of us to access Beer-Can Fence (a popular hiker destination).
 The road also just provides access to the high-elevation and cool northeast edge of Gold Butte National Monument.

 This road is an adventure destination, not a way to get anywhere, at least not quickly.
 For people in Cabin Canyon wishing to drive over to Gold Butte Road, it is much quicker to drive back to the highway and drive around on the pavement.